 Then you have to take another short Shuttle trip across the causeway to Singapore.

-The Komter Utara route has now been extended to Taiping, with services to Bukit Mertajam, where you can connect to Komuter services to Butterworth or all the way up to the border with Thailand at Padang Besar.
+At Bukit Mertajam station you can connect to Komuter services further north, all the way up to the border with Thailand at Padang Besar.

 To see the full Taiping KTM Komuter timetable please see the following pages:

-Southbound commuter trains can take you to the terminal station on this route at Padang Rengas.
+Southbound commuter trains can take you to the terminal station on this route at Ipoh (from 16th of September 2023) stopping at Padang Rengas, Kuala Kangsar and Sungai Siput.

-Northbound commuter services can take you to Kamunting, Bagan Serai, Parit Buntar, Nibong Tebal, Simpang Ampat and Bukit Mertajam, with a few services a day continuing on to Butterworth (stopping at Bukit Tengah).
+Northbound commuter services can take you to Kamunting, Bagan Serai, Parit Buntar, Nibong Tebal, Simpang Ampat, Bukit Mertajam,

 Please Note : All long distance diesel Intercity Express Trains to / from Taiping are now cancelled and replaced by ETS services.